jlmc/hibernate-tunings/hibernate-properties-notes.md

 # enable statistics

+the best way to use this feature is via system property, we can off curse use it in the persistence.xml file

 ```xml
 <property name="hibernate.generate_statistics" value="true"/>

 ```

-and off curse enable the loggin
+And ofcourse enable the logging

 ```properties
 org.hibernate.stat = DEBUG